fxhash/fxhash-website/src/doc/fxhash/integration-guide.md

 ## Best practices

 Try to compose your queries to only request the data you need.
 Each extra byte might not seem to have a huge impact individually, but when operating at a large scale it can quickly become a huge overload for the application and worsen the experience of all the users.
-If we all make the efforts to optimize the queries, we can reduce this load and improve the experience for all the community.
+We try to provide the best infrastructure we can, but if we all make the efforts to optimize the queries, we can reduce this load and improve the experience for all the community (and eventually our costs).

 Also, try to think in terms of **query cost**.
 For instance, if your application needs to run lots of queries, and if those queries seem to be slow (+800ms), it's quite possible that they could be optimised.
 Check if other endpoints can provide the same informations using pagination for instance.
-Ultimately, feel free to reach out on [discord](https://discord.gg/wzqxfdCKCC) (channel `#3rd-party-integration`) if you encounter any issue / want to report a problem.
+Ultimately, feel free to reach out on [discord](https://discord.gg/fxhash) (channel `#3rd-party-integration`) if you encounter any issue / want to report a problem.

 # Integrating fxhash resources